 You can rest assured that we will never give up trying to find your cat a loving new home, no matter how long it takes.
 Once in our care your cat will be subject to our normal policies and procedures, including neutering, vaccination and microchipping.

 If you wish for your cats to be rehomed together, you should mention this to us.
 Although we cannot guarantee that this will be possible, we will do everything we can to honour your wishes.

 In every event, we always do what is in the best interests of the cats in our care.
 If trying to find a single owner for more than one cat results in them spending longer than necessary in one of our branches or centres, then we would have to review the situation.
 However, in the vast majority of cases it is often understood that it is better to keep these cats together and we pride ourselves on being able to find them a loving new home with this in mind.

 Here at Cats Protection we regularly rehome cats with all sorts of ailments, as long as they have the opportunity for a good quality of life.
 We appreciate that some cats are harder to rehome than others (whether it’s due to their age, an illness, or even the colour of their fur), but you can rest assured that we never put a healthy cat to sleep, no matter how long they stay with us before we find them a home.

 To ensure we are finding the cats in our care the right home, we have a comprehensive procedure for any potential new cat adopter.

-If you sent your form to us by post more than two weeks ago and haven’t received your confirmation pack yet, it’s possible that either your form or the pack has been lost in the post.
+If you sent your form to us by post more than three weeks ago and haven’t received your confirmation pack yet, it’s possible that either your form or the pack has been lost in the post.
 Please get in touch with us using the contact details at the bottom of this page and we will be able to advise whether or not we have received your registration form.

 For further information, contact our Cat Guardians team on 01825 741 291, email email@example.com or write to: